 Notes

-- Marinating the meat makes it tender after cooking and helps flavor the meat better.
+- Marinating the meat makes it tender after cooking and enhances its flavor.
 Don't skip this step.
-Refrigerate for 30 minutes to an hour.
+For optimal flavor, refrigerate for 30 minutes to 2 hours.

-- Whisk yogurt before adding to simmering curry.
-Whisking yogurt before adding to the pot prevents it from curdling.
+- Whisk the yogurt before adding it to the simmering curry to prevent it from curdling.

-- Deglaze the pan using the liquid released from yogurt.
-This means scrape off any brown bits from the bottom of the pan.
+- Deglaze the pan using the water.
+This means scrape off any brown bits from the bottom of the pan to prevent the 'burn' error.

-- This recipe has been tested in a 3qt and 6qt Instant Pot and Mealthy multipot.
-If using an 8 qt size, depending on how much water is released from yogurt and meat, you may need to add an additional ½ cup water to the pot for pressure cooking.
+- This recipe has been tested in a 6-qt Instant Pot.
+If using an 8-qt size, you may need to add an additional ½ to ¾ cup of water.

 Christina says